210823-java-msa-wvu/Team-1/README.md

   - Professional Members
   - Administrators

-### Standard and Professional Members
+### Standard Members
   - Both will be able to create an account (if they do not previously have one).
   - Both can login
   - Both can create a post (which will contain text and a picture if they desire)
   - Both can leave a comment on other user's posts
-  - Both can like or dislike a post
+  - Both can like a post
   - Both follow another member

+## Stretch Goals
+  - add a search bar
+  - adding Reviews (meal type, breakfast, lunch, dinner, etc
+  - - Professional Members
+  - Administrators

 ### Only Professional Members
   - Can leave a rating along with their comment (thus converting their comment into a review)